JelleKomrij/Build-your-own-security-cam/README.md

 COM10 is an example of the COM port to flash to, please change to reflect your COM port.

 Be patient again, this will take considerable time.
 First it will compile, then build and finally program the ESP.
+After it has flashed remove the jumper cable and press the reset button.
 With the "monitor" addition it will directly monitor for incoming messages via the serial from the ESP after it restarts.

 You should then see the onboard led flash in a fading pattern.